-Following is a description of the valuation techniques and inputs used for assets measured at fair value as of December 31, 2018 and 2017:
+Following is a description of the valuation techniques and inputs used for assets measured at fair value as of December 31, 2019 and 2018:

 Investments measured at Net Asset Value ("NAV") - Pooled separate accounts are valued on a net unit value basis as determined by Prudential Retirement Insurance Company ("Prudential") on the last business day of the Plan year.
-The values of these investments are valued using audited financial statements that provide value ranges for each fund, or when audited financial statements are unavailable, fair value is based on the NAV considering the units held as of year-end.
+These investments are valued at the NAV of the fund, which is based on the estimated market value of underlying investments.
+NAV is the practical expedient to estimate fair value.
 The investments underlying the Plan's pooled separate accounts are mutual funds that primarily include domestic and international equities and domestic fixed income securities.